rwalters/code_curious/start_with_an_example.md

 There is a rather common "how do you think" interview question (that isn't actually used that much anymore) called FizzBuzz:

+## Instructions

+This is a simple example, but all "tech documents" and "use cases" boil down to a series of instructions.
+Programmers get to translate those human readable instructions into computer readable code.

 ```text
 For numbers 1 through 100,